 - Approval queues for irreversible actions

-- Break-glass procedures for emergencies
+- Break-glass procedures for incidents

 - Transparent decision logging for audits